-Walter Munk became a close friend and colleague, and I have also written extensively about him (Wunsch 2019, Garrett & Wunsch 2020).
+Walter Munk became a close friend and colleague, and I have also written extensively about him (Wunsch 2019; C. Garrett & C. Wunsch, manuscript in review).
 Like Walter, I had started out in solid-earth geophysics and became interested in time series analysis.
 By then, I knew Walter well enough to recognize him as the Jupiter of physical oceanography and geophysics: Anyone with similar interests (as I had) who got into his orbit would likely never escape again.
 I arranged to collaborate and interact over the next decades mainly by keeping a continent between us.